Floyd T. Christian: Career

-His career ended in 1975 after he was investigated on corruption and several months in federal prison for income tax evasion.
+His career ended in 1975 after he was investigated for corruption and several months in federal prison for income tax evasion.

 Later life

 Christian lived in Sarasota for about 20 years until he moved to a St. Petersburg retirement community in 1997.
-He suffered from congestive heart disease died at Westminster Shores Health Care Center in 1998 at the age of 83.
+He suffered from congestive heart disease and died at Westminster Shores Health Care Center in 1998 at the age of 83.